Current Size: 100%

 No, the GRE/GMAT is not required for the MSW Program.
 However, if you are a applying for the MSW/MBA dual degree program; the GMAT is required and the scores are then submitted to the School of Business.

 Yes.
-Students can defer for up to one (1) semesters.
+Once you have paid your enrollment fee a student can defer for up to one (1) semesters.
 After that, a new application must be submitted.
 In order to defer, students must email their Howard University Identification Number, reason for the deferral before the first day of class.
 That email should be sent to email@example.com .

 Due to the competitive nature of the application review and a limited number of seats, the School of Social Work is unable to admit all of the promising applicants.
 While admission decisions are final, applicants who are denied admission to the School are encouraged to reapply when they have strengthened their application.
 All applicants are notified in writing with the decision regarding their applications.
 Notifications regarding acceptance, denial or contingent conditions will be mailed to the designated mailing address provided by the applicant. "